-Residential Whole Loans

-As of December 31, 2017, there was one Residential Whole-Loan over 90-days past due with a current unpaid principal balance of \$579 thousand and a fair value of \$570 thousand.
-This non-performing loan represents approximately 0.2% of the total outstanding principal balance.
-No allowance and provision for credit losses was recorded for this loan as of and for the year ended December 31, 2017, since the Company elected the fair value option.
+As of December 31, 2018, there were no Residential Whole Loans in non-accrual status.
+As of December 31, 2017, there was one Residential Whole-Loan in non-accrual status with a current unpaid principal balance of \$579 thousand and a fair value of \$570 thousand.
+This nonperforming loan represented approximately 0.2% of the total outstanding principal balance.
+No allowance allowance and provision for credit losses as of and for the years ended December 31, 2018 and December 31, 2017 was recorded since the Company elected the fair value option.
 The Company stopped accruing interest income for this loan when it became contractually 90 days delinquent.

-As of December 31, 2017, there were 9 Residential Bridge Loans, which are carried at amortized cost, over 90-days past due with an unpaid principal balance of approximately \$1.8 million.
-These nonperforming loans represent approximately 1.7% of the total outstanding principal balance, respectively.
+As of December 31, 2018, there were 3 Residential Bridge Loans carried at amortized cost in non-accrual status with an unpaid principal balance of approximately \$1.1 million and 9 Residential Bridge Loans carried at fair value in non-accrual status with an unpaid principal balance of approximately \$4.0 million.
+These nonperforming loans represent approximately 2.3% of the total outstanding principal balance.
+These loans are collateral dependent with a weighted average original LTV of 70%.
+As of December 31, 2017, there were 9 Residential Bridge Loans carried at amortized cost in non-accrual status with an unpaid principal balance of approximately \$1.8 million.
+These nonperforming loans represented approximately 1.7% of the total outstanding principal balance.
 These loans are collateral dependent with a weighted average original LTV of 74%.
-No allowance and provision for credit losses was recorded for these loans as of and for the year ended December 31, 2017 since the fair value of the collateral balance less the cost to sell was in excess of the outstanding principal and interest balances.
+No allowance and provision for credit losses for loans carried at amortized costs was recorded as of and for the years ended December 31, 2018 and December 31, 2017 since the fair value of the collateral balance less the cost to sell was in excess of the outstanding principal and interest balances.
+No allowance and provision for credit losses was recorded for loans carried at fair value as of and for the years ended December 31, 2018 and December 31, 2017 since the Company elected the fair value option.
+The Company stopped accruing interest income for these loans when they became contractually 90 days delinquent.